VMois/loopback-sendgrid-connector/README.md

 3) Add configuration to model-config.json

 ##### 1. API key
-You can get your SendGrid API key in your SendGrid Dashboard -> Seettings -> API keys
+You can get your SendGrid API key in your SendGrid Dashboard -> Settings -> API keys

 ##### 2. datasource.json
 ```json